dhellmann/pymotw-3/source/trace/index.rst

 .. module:: trace
     :synopsis: Follow Program Flow

-:Purpose: Monitor which statements and functions are executed as a
-          program runs to produce coverage and call-graph information.

 The :mod:`trace` module is useful for understanding the way a program runs.
 It watches the statements executed, produces coverage reports, and helps investigate the relationships between functions that call